-Heading away from the lake area we crossed the railway line and joined a rather muddy path alongside the Kennet and Avon Canal.
-During summer the canal is alive with pleasure boaters and barges but on a grey January day it was pretty gloomy.
+Heading away from the lake area we crossed the railway line and joined a muddy path alongside the Kennet and Avon Canal.
+During summer the canal is busy with pleasure boaters but on a grey January day it was pretty gloomy.
 The water level was high, and at the first lock it reached almost to the top of the lock gates.
-I kept looking for a flash of kingfisher to brighten up the walk and although I’ve seen them near here before they were obviously tucked up warm somewhere else.
+I looked in vain for a flash of kingfisher to brighten up the walk.
+I’ve seen them near here before they were obviously tucked up warm somewhere else.

 After a mile or so we crossed the canal and followed a farm track up to Greenham Common.
 I was a youngster in the early 1980s but vividly remember news reports about the Greenham Women’s Peace Camp.
 Women came from across the country and abroad to protest at the storage of American cruise missiles on the base.
 Whilst there was a hardcore of women constantly living in camps around the base many thousands would turn up to protests.
 In December 1983 50,000 women linked arms and formed a human chain around the fence perimeter.
 The missiles finally left Greenham in 1991 but the camp remained open until 2000, with women protesting against the Trident programme.